Audrey Cordon-Ragot: Career

 In 2015 and 2016 she won the French National Time Trial Championships.

 She also competed at the 2016 Summer Olympics in Rio de Janeiro.
 In the Women's road race she finished 37th, in the Women's time trial she finished 24th.

 In 2017 she won the mountains classification jersey of the Women's Tour.

-In September 2022, Cordon-Ragot announced via Twitter that she would not compete with the French national team at the 2022 UCI Road World Championships in Australia as expected, due to health reasons; in a later press release, it was announced that Cordon-Ragot had suffered a stroke.
+In September 2022, Cordon-Ragot announced via Twitter that she would not compete with the French national team at the 2022 UCI Road World Championships in Australia as expected, for health reasons; in a later press release, it was announced that Cordon-Ragot had suffered a stroke.